Deligne--Lusztig duality on the moduli stack of bundles: Theory of D-modules

-\vsp As shown in \loccit, for a \emph{safe} map\footnote{A QCA map $f$ is safe if the automorphism groups in Footnote \ref{fn-QCA} are unipotent.
-For example, the map $\mBB B\to \mBB T$ is safe, while $\mBB T \to \pt$ is not safe.} $f:Y_1\to Y_2$, the renormalized pushforward functor $f_\bt$ can be canonically identified with the usual de-Rham pushforward functor $f_*$.
+As shown in \loccit, for a \emph{safe} map $f:Y_1\to Y_2$, the renormalized pushforward functor $f_\bt$ can be identified with the usual de-Rham pushforward functor $f_*$.
 Therefore we keep the notation $f_*$ and only use $f_\bt$ for non-safe map $f$.

 \sssec{Holonomic D-modules} For any finite type affine scheme $S\in \affSch_\ft$, we write $\Dmod_\hol(S)$ for the full subcategory of $\Dmod(S)$ generated by holonomic objects (under extensions and colimits).